tomstreeter/crankykit/README.md

     ```Header set Cache-Control "no cache, private"```

     to minimize the impact of Siteground's dynamic caching on Kirby license validation.
 See [this discussion](https://forum.getkirby.com/t/kirby-3-panel-not-updating-server-caching-or-license-key-issue/21444) for the gory details about why this is here.
-5. `index.php` is located in `public_html` and is pictured below.
-Out-of-the-box, Kirby assumes all files and subdirectories are going into the public web root directory.
+5. `index.php` is located in `public_html` and is shown  below.

+    It's useful to remember that, out-of-the-box, Kirby assumes all files and subdirectories are going into the public web root directory.
+This `index.php` file tells Kirby where to find things when they're not all in one directory.

     <img width="688" alt="screenshot of index.php" src="https://user-images.githubusercontent.com/284185/165156578-c05be891-641d-44b5-92ba-22588e260044.png">

-    * Line 3 (```require __DIR__ .'/../kirby/bootstrap.php';```)  assumes that the `/kirby` directory is a _sibling_ of the public web root directory.
+    * Line 3  assumes that the `/kirby` directory is a _sibling_ of the public web root directory.
 You may need to adjust this if your hosting setup is different.
     * Line 7 takes care of determining the path of the public web root directory.
 It doesn't need to be specified anywhere else.

-    * Line 8 is written to determine the _parent_ of the public web root directory because on Siteground it's possible to install files in directories that are its siblings.
+    * Line 8, much like Line 3, is written to determine the _parent_ of the public web root directory because on Siteground it's possible to install files in directories that are its siblings.
 This may not be the case on your hosting provider.
 The only thing that's required is that the directory of the non-public files are reachable via a relative path from the public web root.

 6. The `/media' directory will be created in the public web root.
 It can be deleted at any time and it will be regenerated as needed.
 7. A `/storage` directory has been added as a sibling to `/content` and `/ site` to contain `/accounts`, `/cache`, and `/sessions`.